How to Get Rid of Woodpeckers that are Damaging Your Home

 Hanging mirror strips via Amazon

-If you’re finding small, irregular holes in your home, this indicates that the woodpeckers are searching your home for food.
+If you are finding small, irregular holes in your home, this indicates that the woodpeckers are searching your home for food.
 They feed on small insects that may be within your siding material.

 Woodpecker foraging damage.
 Image Credit: allaboutbirds.com